 1. Office Colour

-The feature image is a neutral space injected with life from the green plants.
-Depending on what your job is colour can help with your focus in that area.
+The featured image is a neutral space injected with life from the green plants.
+Depending on what your job is, colour can help with your focus in that area.

 The colours and finishes make a difference in your office too.
 Gold represents wealth and success so it’s good to have some gold somewhere.
 Use gold accessories or choose furniture with gold detailing.

 Often people put up photos of family and loved ones in their office.
 But your office might be the best place to put them.
 Instead, put up your logo, your vision board and your work.
-This is to keep you focused on where you’re heading and on improvements you’re making.
-Artist Megan Hess has her art work as her gallery backdrop.
+This is to keep you focused on where you’re heading on your goals in your work and business.